Gen Robert E. Hogaboom Leadership Writing Contest

-The Marine Corps Gazette is proud to announce the commencement of its annual Gen Robert E. Hogaboom Leadership Writing Contest.
-The contest honors the essay that is the most original in its approach to the various aspects of leadership.
+The Gen. Robert E. Hogaboom Leadership Writing Contest honors the essay that is the most original in its approach to the various aspects of leadership.
 Authors should not simply reiterate the 11 Principles of Leadership or the 14 Leadership Traits of an NCO addressed in the Guidebook for Marines.
 Authors must be willing to take an honest, realistic look at what leadership, either positive or negative, means to them and then articulate ways and methods of being an effective leader of Marines.

 The contest is named for Gen Robert E. Hogaboom, USMC(Ret), who served the Corps for 34 years.
 Upon graduating from the Naval Academy in 1925, Gen Hogaboom saw service in Cuba, Nicaragua, and China.
 Following action in a number of key Pacific battles in World War II, he later served first as assistant division commander, then division commander, 1st Marine Division in Korea 1954–55.
 Gen Hogaboom retired in 1959 as a lieutenant general while serving as the Chief of Staff, Headquarters, U.S. Marine Corps, and was subsequently advanced to the rank of general.